sramteke171/deere-project4-express-api-starter/README.md

    ```
    $ createdb project4_development
    ```

-2. Sequelize is included in the app.
+1. Sequelize is included in the app.
 You have a `User` model.
-Run `db:migrate` to create the `Users` table in your database.

-3. This app contains some Sequelize magic in `server.js` that will automatically create the tables in your database by syncing with your models and migrations.
-This will happen when you start your `nodemon` server.
+This app contains some Sequelize magic in `server.js` that will automatically create the tables in your database by syncing with your models.
+This `sync()` will occur each time `nodemon` refreshes.

    ```js
    // server.js